Content: 967 words

 Clear Clutter for a Bigger Bathroom

 Get rid of knick-knacks and unnecessary ornaments from your bathroom.
 Then empty your liquid soap, shampoo and gels into matching decanters for neatness.
-A tidy and organized bathroom gives the appearance of space.
+A tidy and minimalist bathroom gives the appearance of space.

 Do you like to have a lot of bathing equipment in your bathroom?
 If so, find ways to make them look tidier.
 A bath or shower rack can work well to keep everything in one place.